-All materials must be imported from the Moon or NEOs (Near Earth Objects - asteroids and comets orbiting the Sun near Earth), and this is a very tall pole in colony design.
-It is thus necessary to choose a shape that minimizes the hullSurfaceArea/1gLivingArea, where 1gLivingArea is area available for people to live; assuming the first colonists are not willing to perform a major, uncontrolled experiment on their children's physical development with a high probability of serious problems, i.e., children with very weak bones and muscles from growing up in << 1g.
-Without children, you don't have a colony, so 1g is a hard requirement for early colonies.
+All materials must be imported from the Moon or NEOs (Near Earth Objects - asteroids and comets orbiting the Sun near Earth), and this is a very tall pole in space settlement design.
+It is thus necessary to choose a shape that minimizes the hullSurfaceArea/1gLivingArea, where 1gLivingArea is area available for people to live; assuming the first settlers are not willing to perform a major, uncontrolled experiment on their children's physical development; an experiment with a high probability of causing serious problems, i.e., children with very weak bones and muscles from growing up in <<1g.
+Without children, you don't have a settlement, so 1g is a hard requirement for at least a few generations.

-For children to grow up with normal strength, orbital colonies must provide a pseudo-gravity environment consistent with human experience over evolutionary time.
+For children to grow up with normal strength, orbital settlements must provide a pseudo-gravity environment consistent with human experience over evolutionary time.
 In other words, residents in the primary living area must experience an acceleration of approximately 1g (9.8m/s).
-This can be accomplished by rotating the colony.
-Thus, orbital colonies must be rotationally symmetric around at least one axis.
+This can be accomplished by rotating the settlement.
+Thus, orbital settlements must be rotationally symmetric around at least one axis.
 This limits the practical shapes to the sphere, torus, dumbbell and cylinder.
-Of these, the cylinder minimizes hullSurfaceArea/1gLivingArea.
+Of these, the cylinder minimizes hullSurfaceArea/1qLivingArea and thus radiation shielding mass.
 Consider:

 - 1. Torus.
 The maximum hullSurfaceArea/1gLivingArea corresponds to living area that intersects the center of the minor diameter.
-This means that $hullSurfaceArea/1gLivingArea = 2\pi r/2r \ge \pi = 3.1415...$ For a torus-like object with a rectangular cross section, hullSurfaceArea/1gLivingArea > 2. - 2.
+This means that $hullSurfaceArea/1gLivingArea = 2\pi r/2r \ge \pi = 3.1415...$ - 2.
 Sphere.
 The surface area is $4\pi r^2$ (r= radius).
 The living area is a function of where the flat surfaces are placed.
 In the worst case this is one line corresponding to the maximum distance from the axis of rotation making hullSurfaceArea/1gLivingArea infinite.
 To expand the living area, it must be brought closer to the axis of rotation, which simply yields a cylinder, albeit with more shielding area than necessary. - 3.
 Dumbbell.
-The surface area is a function of the width of the arms and the size of the expanded area, but for all cases it is larger than the other shapes. - 4.
-Cylinder.
-For an infinitely long cylinder hullSurfaceArea/1gLivingArea=1, but long cylinders are rotationally unstable.
-For reasons described below, the maximum length of a rotationally stable cylinder is approximately 2.5r, which leads to $hullSurfaceArea/1gLivingArea\approx 1.45$ including a safety factor.
+The surface area is a function of the width of the arms and the size of the expanded area, but for all cases it is larger than for the other shapes.